lanebobane/ingredientScraper/README.md

 # ingredientScraper
-Exploring CheerioJS and Chain of Responsibility by making a simple app that allows the user to input a list of recipe URLs and outputs a tabulated list of ingredients.
+Exploring CheerioJS and Chain of Responsibility by making a simple app that allows the user to input a recipe URL and outputs list of Ingredient objects, populated for quantity, unit and item.

 ## Commands